olufemi-oluwatobi/kada/README.md

 # kada
-Simple react-native navigation and API fetching project
+Simple react-native navigation and API fetching project with Redux